In June and July each year, we mark around seven million exam scripts and issue nearly five million results to students.

 We know that every mark and grade change is significant for students, and we’re doing everything we can to make sure our marking is as accurate and reliable as possible.
 But we do sometimes get it wrong, so we want to make sure that any reviews of marking provide a fair and consistent way to put things right.

-Ofqual has introduced some changes to post-results services that mean marks will only be changed where there has clearly been an error in the marking or moderation.
-This includes administrative errors, as well as an academic judgement that isn’t justified.
+In 2016, Ofqual introduced some changes to post-results services that mean marks can only be changed where there has clearly been an error in the marking or moderation.

 Training and monitoring reviewers

-All our reviewers are experienced, expert examiners and moderators, who marked or moderated exams in the summer series they are reviewing for.
+All our reviewers are experienced, expert examiners and moderators, who marked or moderated exams in the summer series before the reviews.
 To ensure that they fully understand the review of marking process and what is expected of them, we provide mandatory marking review training through an e-learning module and detailed guidance.
 They also spend time re-familiarising themselves with the mark scheme and standardisation materials for the specific assessment they will be reviewing.

 We monitor reviewers’ progress and performance throughout the marking review period to ensure the agreed timescales are met, and that marks only change where there is an actual marking or moderation error.

 Improving quality of marking

 Because we recognise how important getting the right result is for everyone, we are always looking to improve, using research evidence to build on what works well and learning from mistakes.
 This includes analysing the performance of all our papers, processes and examiners after each exam series and taking on board feedback.

 Understanding how exams work